3. Material Accounting policies information

 As a lessee, the Company mainly has lease arrangement for buildings.
 The Company assesses whether a contract is or contains a lease at inception of the contract.
 The assessment involves the exercise of judgement about whether there is an identified asset, whether the Company has the right to direct the use of the asset and whether the Company obtains substantially all the economic benefits from use of that asset.

 The Company recognise a right-of- use asset (ROU) and a corresponding lease liability at the lease commencement date.
-The lease liability is measured at the present value of the lease payments that are not paid at the commencement date, discounted using the interest rate implicit in the lease or, if that rate can not be readily determined, the Company uses the incremental borrowing rate.
+The lease liability is measured at the present value of the lease payments that are not paid at the commencement date, discounted using the interest rate implicit in the lease or, if that rate cannot be readily determined, the Company uses the incremental borrowing rate.

 The ROU assets are initially recognised at cost, which comprises the initial amount of the lease liability adjusted for any lease payments made at or prior to the commencement date of the lease plus any initial direct costs less any lease initiatives.
 ROU assets are amortised from the commencement date on a straight-line basis over the shorter of the lease term and useful life of the underlying assets.
 ROU assets are evaluated for recoverability whenever events or changes in circumstances indicate that their carrying amounts may not be recoverable.

 The lease liability is initially measured at amortised cost at the present value of future lease payments.
 The lease payments are discounted using the interest rate implicit in the lease or if nor readily determinable, using the incremental borrowing rate.
-Lease liabilities are remeasured with a corresponding adjustments to the related ROU asset if the Company changes its assessment of whether it will exercise an extension or a termination option.
+Lease liabilities are remeasured with a corresponding adjustment to the related ROU asset if the Company changes its assessment of whether it will exercise an extension or a termination option.

-3.3 Foreign currency transactions
+Foreign currency transactions

 Income tax expense consists of current and deferred tax.
-Income tax expense is recognized in the statement of Profit and loss except to the extent that it relates to items recognized in the other comprehensive income or directly in the equity, in which case the current and deferred taxes are also recognised in other comprehensive income or directly in equity.
+Income tax expense is recognized in the statement of Profit and loss except to the extent that it relates to items recognized in the other comprehensive income

 Current tax